-World renowned virologist and Nobel laureate Prof Luc Montagnier will be among a number of scientists attending an international seminar in London to discuss the latest groundbreaking research into the properties of water.
+A Nobel prize winner will be among scientists attending an international seminar in London this summer to discuss the latest groundbreaking research into the properties of water.

-He will be revealing the results of his latest research at the Royal Society of Medicine in London on Saturday 14 July 2018.
+Leading researchers from Europe and the US will be exploring “New Horizons in Water Science - the evidence for homeopathy” at No 1, Wimpole Street home of the Royal Society of Medicine in London on Saturday 14 July 2018.
 The seminar is open to the public and tickets cost £95.

 Travelling from America is Honorary Prof Gerald Pollack of the University of Washington.
-Dr Pollack is a professor in bioengineering and an expert in water science who discovered the fourth phase of water known as EZ water.
+A professor in bioengineering and an expert in water science, Prof Pollack discovered the fourth phase of water known as EZ water.

-Completing an impressive international line-up are two leading researchers from Russia – Prof Vladimir Voeikov and Prof Alexander Konovalov.
+Completing an impressive international line-up are two Russian scientists – Prof Vladimir Voeikov and Prof Alexander Konovalov.
 Prof Voeikov is renowned in the field of physical and chemical properties of aqueous systems and their key role in the vital processes in living systems; while Prof Konovalov has conducted independent research on high dilutions that could provide a better scientific understanding of homeopathy.

-Tickets for both events are selling fast, so for further information and to book your place visit
+For further information about both events and to book your place visit http://thesciencetheevidence.co.uk